BOARD of DIRECTORS

 President and Chairman of the Board

 Mark Hannemann currently serves as the Executive Director for Good Friend Ministries, a nonprofit retreat and counseling ministry for clergy in Traverse City, MI.
 He is a licensed Mental Health Practitioner, Licensed Professional Counselor, and a Certified Life Coach.
 Mark has served congregations in South Dakota, Michigan, and Nebraska.
 He most recently served as Senior Pastor of Divine Shepherd Lutheran Church in Omaha (2008-2022).
-Mark has also served as a Lutheran high school chaplain and instructor, an adjunct faculty member at Concordia-Nebraska, and director of a Christian counseling ministry in St. Louis.
+Mark has also served as a Lutheran high school chaplain and instructor, an adjunct faculty member at Concordia-Nebraska and Concordia University-Irvine, and director of a Christian counseling ministry in St. Louis.
 He serves as President and Chairman of the Board of GracePoint Institute for Relational Health, which he co-founded with his son, Justin, in 2012.
 He also serves on the Board of the newly established GracePoint Foundation.

 He is married to Sandy and they have four children and fourteen grandchildren.